The utilization rate formula - why is it so important?

 But don’t worry, it’s never too late to start.
 This article goes over everything software companies should know about measuring, implementing, and analyzing the utilization rate (+ a handy utilization formula and a guide on how to calculate utilization).

-- How to implement a utilization rate formula in your company?
+- how does a utilization rate formula looks like,

-1. What is utilization rate for a software company?
+What is utilization rate for a software company?
+Definition

-The utilization rate is the amount of time an employee spends on billable work (client work) vs. the total amount of time that this employee is available to work.
+The utilization rate is defined as the amount of time an employee spends on billable work (client work) vs. the total amount of time that this employee is available to work.

 What is utilization rate all about?
 Employee utilization rate tells how much of your available time is dedicated to commercial projects.